private-repositories/CarService/README.md

  - Regex validation for registration
  - Split owner's company into a separate table
  - Assume owner name is unique index
+ - Unit tests are not exhaustive
+ - Validation for transmission and fuel types being in list

 ## Server Running Instructions